Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive

-From Fig.~\ref{fig:Distance}, the distances between each pair of agents are given.
-It shows that the safe distance is slightly violated because the stopping criterion we use in the example cannot guarantee the high precision of the solution.
-The choice of the stopping criterion balances the optimization efficiency and the optimization precision.
-Therefore, we can reduce the violation by using a more strict stopping criterion.
+Next, the performance of safe distance is analyzed.
+In Fig.~\ref{fig:Distance}, the distances between each pair of agents are shown.
+From this figure, we can see that, the safe distances are satisfied at most of time.
+However, it also shows that the safe distances are slightly violated sometimes.
+The reason of this phenomenon is that, the stopping criterion we use in this example cannot guarantee the high precision of the solution.
+As aforementioned, because of the iterative computation manner of ADMM, looser stopping criterion leads to less iterations; as a result, the computation time is reduced while the precision of the solution is diminished.
+Therefore, the choice of the stopping criterion balances the optimization efficiency and the optimization precision.
+As a solution, we can reduce the violation by using a more strict stopping criterion.
 Alternatively, we can choose a larger safe distance to deal with this problem.

-Table~\ref{Table:compare} documents the comparisons of computational efficiency using different optimization approaches, where the computational time per step and the computational time for the first ADMM iteration are given.
-In the primal quadratic MIP (PQ-MIP) method, we replace the dual optimization problems by the primal optimization problems, which are successfully solved by MOSEK.
-With the non-convex MIP (NC-MIP) optimization method, the non-convex optimization problems with mixed integer constraints are solved in a centralized manner by GUROBI.
-With the non-convex quadratically constrained quadratic program (NC-QCQP) optimization method, the original collision avoidance optimization problems with non-convex quadratic distance constraints are solved directly by the non-convex solver CasADi.
-As clearly observed from Table~\ref{Table:compare}, our proposed method demonstrates the significant superiority over other methods in terms of the computational efficiency.
+To show the influence of the stopping criterion, we have performed additional simulations.
+In the additional simulation, the stopping criterion is chosen as $\hat \epsilon=0.05$, which is half of the original one.
+Fig.~\ref{fig:Distance2} shows the distances between each pair of agents with the more strict stopping criterion.
+Compared to Fig.~\ref{fig:Distance}, Fig.~\ref{fig:Distance2} clearly shows that the violation of the safe distance is reduced when a more strict stopping criterion is chosen.
+Noted that, all the pertinent simulation videos are accessible at \url{https://youtu.be/T0C6-W92KXU}.